 The so-called beam trawl is the standard fishing gear for fishing in the North Sea.
 In the Baltic Sea, a trawl net known as a "wind park trawl" is used.
 These two bottom trawls specifically catch demersal fish.
 Pelagic fish, on the other hand, are caught randomly, for example when lifting or lowering gear.

 Dimension of a clod (Pleuronectes platessa)Source: A. Dänhardt

-Fish surveys shall include at least two consecutive complete annual cycles.
-The aim is to describe the fish fauna of the investigation area and a sufficiently similar reference area and the assessment of the status quo on meso- and small-scales as a basis for evaluating possible impacts of the wind turbines.
-In the first year, an investigation is carried out in spring and autumn to describe the seasonal conditions in the investigation area and the reference area, in the second year, there is only an investigation in autumn.
-Depending on the size of the area and the fishing gear used, 10 to 30 hauls are carried out, distributed among randomly selected stations.
-The condition and changes of the fish community will be described separately for the project area and the reference area.
-For this purpose, the species-specific individual numbers, biomass and size structure of dominant species are considered.
-Lastly correlations and differences are formally examined before they are included in the evaluation with the help of suitable statistical methods.
+The aim of the fish surveys is to describe and assess the status quo of the fish fauna on the survey area and on a sufficiently similar reference area as a basis for the assessment of possible impacts of wind turbines.
+In the first year, sampling is carried out in spring and autumn to assess seasonal changes on the study area and reference area, in the second year only in autumn.
+Depending on the size of the area and the fishing gear used, up to 40 hauls are carried out at randomly selected stations.
+The state and changes of the fish community is described separately for the study area and the reference area.
+Metrics recorded include the species-specific number of individuals, biomass and the size structure of dominant species.
+Before evaluation, statistical procedures are used to test relationships and differences formally.

 Protected property: Marine mammals